 Queen Elizabeth II and Margaret Thatcher, the first female Prime Minister and one of the few to win three terms in office – two of the most important female figures in 20th century British history.
-The two women held weekly audiences, as is customary between the Queen and her Prime Minister, but how well did these two remarkable women get on?
+The two women held weekly audiences, as is customary between the monarch and their Prime Minister, but how well did these two remarkable women get on?

 Margaret Thatcher was Britain’s first female Prime Minister, elected in 1979 to a country with rampant inflation and mass unemployment.
 Her policies were drastic, increasing indirect taxes and reducing expenditure on public services: they caused much controversy, but were, at least in the short term, highly effective.